 So it’s almost amusing that Sen. Cruz ridiculously continued to pontificate about “New York values.”
 Ironically, Sen. Cruz’s naiveté in belaboring it reminds me of the 1984 presidential campaign debate between former Vice President Walter Mondale and President Ronald Reagan.

 “I want you to know that also I will not make age an issue of this campaign,” said the Gipper.
 “I am not going to exploit, for political purposes, my opponent’s youth and inexperience.”

 As for the lady on the cell phone, she was right – an election of Mr. Trump will help make America great again.

-From the Coach’s Corner, related reading:
+From the Coach’s Corner, editor’s picks:

 Terror – 2 Democrat Presidents Provide Lessons for Obama — Presidents Franklin Roosevelt and John F. Kennedy, both Democrats, won wide respect for their handling of monster threats to America.
 Plus, both presidents did not hesitate to identify the enemies, call them out on their lies, and to take decisive action.
 Why President Obama’s political correctness threatens America’s free-enterprise system.

 Are We Doing Enough to Cherish Memory of 9/11 Victims? — If we really want to cherish the memory of the 9/11 victims, we’re falling far short of the goal.
 Why?
 We’re not doing our best to prevent more victims of terrorism for two reasons.

 Why a 1960s’ Beatles Protest Song is Still Relevant — Have you ever wondered why British groups like The Rolling Stones, The Who and The Beatles spent so much time touring abroad?
 To sell music for sure, but there’s another reason: Abusive taxes.